ibm-cloud-docs/security-compliance/results.md

 ## Before you begin
 {: #before-results}

-Before you get started, be sure that you have the following prerequistes.
+Before you get started, be sure that you have the following prerequisites.

 * The required level of access to view results.

    * To view results for an entire scope in your account, you must have the [**Reader** service role or higher](/docs/security-compliance?topic=security-compliance-access-management).
-   * If you are evaluating resources that require additional credentials, you must also have access to those credentials.
+   * If you are evaluating resources that require more credentials, you must also have access to those credentials.

 ## Understanding the dashboard